 Karoo winter months are the warmest (avg. max.
 86F/30C) and the wettest (13.9 inches/353.0 mm yearly).

 H. baviana spiderlings are hardy, easy to keep.
-Blue on distal legs is more noticeable in immature specimens and freshly molted adults.
-Blue, leg color caused one customer to call it H. pulchripes.
+Bluish tint on distal legs is most noticeable in immature specimens, such that one customer mistook a spiderling for H. pulchripes.
 Per Purcell, H. baviana resembles H. namaquensis .

 Females mature at about 3 1/2″.
 Males mature about 30% smaller.

 The above photo shows a young female.